zhutao100/qwen-code/docs/tools/file-system.md

   - If one occurrence is found, it replaces it with `new_string`.
   - **Enhanced Reliability (Multi-Stage Edit Correction):** To significantly improve the success rate of edits, especially when the model-provided `old_string` might not be perfectly precise, the tool incorporates a multi-stage edit correction mechanism.
     - If the initial `old_string` isn't found or matches multiple locations, the tool can leverage the Gemini model to iteratively refine `old_string` (and potentially `new_string`).
-    - This self-correction process attempts to identify the unique segment the model intended to modify, making the `replace` operation more robust even with slightly imperfect initial context.
+    - This self-correction process attempts to identify the unique segment the model intended to modify, making the `edit` operation more robust even with slightly imperfect initial context.
 - **Failure conditions:** Despite the correction mechanism, the tool will fail if:
   - `file_path` is not absolute or is outside the root directory.
   - `old_string` is not empty, but the `file_path` does not exist.